shivgarg5676/active_admin_excel_upload/README.md

 ## Contributing
 This gem is in very new state and we are actively looking for contributors to join us and improve and increase the functionality of this gem.

+We are currently working on following features.

+User should be able to run validations on the sheet before processing the sheet.
+User should be able to do bulk upload.
+User should be able to see the failed and passed incidents with clarity.
+User should be able to execute preprocessing and post processing hooks.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).